King Corn is a independent documentary film about the corn industry in America.

 This next part is really crazy to me.

-The filmmakers, with the assistance of professional farmers, actually plant and harvest an acre of corn.
+The filmmakers of King Corn, with the assistance of professional farmers, planted and harvested an acre of corn.

-They did everything right and had a large harvest.
 When they go to sell the corn, they discover that the money they receive is less than their cost of production, which means they didn’t make a profit.
-Theirs was not an isolated incident.
 This is normal.

 Cows are fed a diet that’s mostly corn because it’s cheap and it fattens them up quick.
 Growing a cow used to take 4-5 years; now they do it in 14 months.
 Cows do not naturally eat corn, they eat grass.